Japanese weasel: Diet

-Their diet changes depending on the season depending on the scarcity and availability of certain foods.
+Their diet changes depending on the season and the scarcity and availability of certain foods.
 Fish and insects constitute a part of their diet throughout all seasons.
-However, seasonal change means that the most consumed food seasonally is coleoptera insects in spring, fruits in summer, orthoptera insects and crustaceans in autumn and fish and fruit in winter.
+However, seasonal change means that the most consumed food seasonally is coleoptera insects in spring, fruits in summer, orthoptera insects and crustaceans in autumn, and fish and fruit in winter.

 One of the dangers of urbanization to Japanese weasels is their intolerance of artificial food.